jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

     of war and Reconstruction were being undermined by fraud and violence.
 - **Democratic Opposition:**
-  - The Democrats, of course, fiercely opposed the bill, denouncing it as “a scheme to rob the people of the States of the dearest right of American citizenship.”
+  - The Democrats fiercely opposed the bill, denouncing it as “*a scheme to rob the people of the States of the dearest right of American citizenship.*”
 - **Bill’s Defeat:**
   - Losing 35 to 24 with 19 abstentions, the federal government backed
-    away from a significant expansion of its role in shaping electoral law and guaranteeing democratic rights. + This occurred not only because the nation and the Congress were divided, but also because of back-door political dealing and accidents of timing.
+    away from a significant expansion of its role in shaping electoral law and guaranteeing democratic rights.
+    - This because the **nation and the Congress were divided** and **back-door political dealing** and **accidents of timing**.

 ## Federal Involvement